nathancunn/nathancunn.github.io/_posts/2019-04-04-am-i-the-asshole.md

 ![](../figure/source/am-i-the-asshole/score.png)

-This gives a clearer picture, while OP is still most likely not the asshole, if they are the asshole, they're definitely the asshole with non-definitive conclusions occurring relatively rarely.
+This gives a clearer picture, while OP is still most likely not the asshole, if they are the asshole, they're _definitely_ the asshole.
+And much as my casual reading of the subreddit suggested, the conclusion is rarely up for any debate.

 ### Data and tools